usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 "GROUP CALL ANNOUNCEMENT" message.

-In an MCPTT group call, only a single member of the group is allowed to talk at a time, and during this time all other group members need to listen.
+In an MCPTT group call, only a single member of the group is allowed to talk at a time (with the exception of the dual-speaker feature of on-network), and during this time all other group members need to listen.
 This is facilitated by the floor control protocol.
 The protocol consists of floor participants and a floor control server.
 The floor participants make requests to the floor control server, while the floor control server receives and handles these requests.
 In the on-network version there is a centralized MCPTT server that acts as the floor control server, but in the off-network case, the UE of the current speaker is the one acting as the floor control server (also known as the current arbitrator).
 It is optional to use floor control for a private call.

 When off-network, all floor control messages are sent to all members of the group.
 When a user wants to talk, which is indicated by a PTT press during a